-Vigually increased Visually inspected.
-The property has garden areas to the front and rear which are surfaced in grass, chip stones, paving and planting.
-There is a mono block parking area.
-The boundaries are part formed in hedging.
-Visually inspected from floor level.
-Ceilings are lined with plasterboard/plaster.
-There are textured finishes to a number of ceiling surfaces.
-There is timber panelling in the shower room.
-Visually inspected from floor level.
+Ceilings Visually inspected from floor level Cennigs Visually inspected from floor level.
+Ceilings are lined with plasterboard.
+There are textured finishes and polystyrene tiles to a number of ceiling surfaces.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls and partitions are plastered on the hard/lined with plasterboard.
-There are tiled/wet wall finishes to sanitary areas.
-Surfaces of exposed floors were visually inspected.
+There are tiled finishes to sanitary areas.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Floors are of solid concrete and suspended timber construction.
-Built-in cupboards were looked into but no stored items were moved.
+Floors are of suspended timber construction.
+Internal joinery and kitchen fittings Built in supheards were looked into but no stored its me were internal joinery and kitchen httings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery finishes are of timber.
-Interior doors are timber framed and panelled.
-There are glazed inserts to the entrance vestibule door.
+Interior doors are of flush/panelled timber type.
 There is a timber tread and riser staircase leading from the hall to the landing.
 The kitchen consists of fitted floor and wall mounted units.
-Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an electric fire in the living room which covers over the original fireplace opening.
+Chimney breasts and fireplaces There are no chimney breasts/fireplaces.
+Internal decorations Visually inspected.
+Internal decorations comprise painted and papered finishes.
+Cellars There are no cellars.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply with the meter and fuse box located within a cupboard in the hall.